Abdulrazak2004/Buildnow_Assessment/README.md

 This repository contains a solution for the Buildnow AI Engineer Internship assessment, focusing on categorizing multilingual purchase order items and analyzing spending patterns.

+**The dasboard is hosted currently on the web, you can check it from this link** : https://buildnow-assessment.streamlit.app

 ## Prerequisites

 1.  **Python:** Ensure you have Python 3.8 or higher installed.